• Escape Into Art

 • Rema Ghuloum, Memory (yellow earth), 2026

-Rema received her MFA from the California College of the Arts and a BFA from California State University Long Beach.
+Rema received her MFA from the California College of the Arts and a BFA from California State University, Long Beach.
 Her work has been presented in institutional exhibitions, including Shaping Gravity: Abstract Art Beyond the Picture Plane at Forest Lawn Museum and exhibitions at the Long Beach Museum of Art.
-Her paintings are held in major collections, including the de Young Museum and the City of Hope Art Collection.
-She is the recipient of significant awards, including the Pollock-Krasner Foundation grant.
+Her paintings are held in major collections, including the Legion of Honor in San Francisco and the City of Hope Art Collection.
+She is the recipient of significant awards, including the Pollock-Krasner Foundation grant and the Joan Mitchell Foundation Grant.